audy/miniblast/readme.md

 ## What it do?

-- Finds you a string that has the closest matching substring to your query string.
+- Finds you a string that has the largest matching substring to your query string.
 - Uses all your cores
-- Is fast
+- Is fast (faster than megablast)

 ## What it don't?

 - Compute alignments
+- Tell how _how_ similar your sequence is to the matching sequence (who would want to do that?).
 - Do any fancy heuristics to ensure biologically relevant results